oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 In this lab, you have learnt how to invoke the model through postman.

 Hurray!!
 You have successfully completed this workshop.
 In this workshop you had learnt:
-* To create and label a dataset
+* To create and label a dataset.
-* To create and train a model in OCI console
+* To create and train a model in OCI console.
-* Call model through different platforms like OCI console, Datascience Notebook(through preview SDK), and Postman
+* Call model through different platforms like OCI console, Datascience Notebook(through preview SDK), and Postman.

 ## Stay in Touch!

-* Read our blog posts at [https://blogs.oracle.com/ai-and-datascience/](https://blogs.oracle.com/ai-and-datascience/)
+* Read our blog posts at [https://blogs.oracle.com/ai-and-datascience/](https://blogs.oracle.com/ai-and-datascience/).

 * [Watch our tutorials on YouTube](https://www.youtube.com/playlist?list=PLKCk3OyNwIzv6CWMhvqSB_8MLJIZdO80L).

-* Our service documentation is also available at [https://docs.oracle.com/en-us/iaas/data-science/using/data-science.htm](https://docs.oracle.com/en-us/iaas/data-science/using/data-science.htm)
+* Our service documentation is also available at [https://docs.oracle.com/en-us/iaas/data-science/using/data-science.htm](https://docs.oracle.com/en-us/iaas/data-science/using/data-science.htm).